 It was a gift from a friend, and an empty house, and a departed soul.
-I have had it for just over a year.
+At this writing, in January 2014, I have had it for just over a year.
 It is old, with tiny hinges and half a lid (broken edge, worn splinter-free) and the number “21” on two of its sides.

-There is writing on the inside of the lid, pale pencil marks I could never read before, or only almost-read.
-Something about the light, or my eyes, or the box’s wishes changed tonight, and I can read it, and I know it much better now.
+There is writing on the inside of the lid: pale pencil marks I could never read before, or only almost-read.
+Something about the light, or my eyes, or the box’s wishes changed tonight, and I can read it.
+I know it much better now.

 It was a typesetter’s box.

 Two compartments, before they held leaves, held dashes (which before tonight might have said “disks” or “darker” or “dishes”)—em dashes and en dashes, the E’s written in loops like backwards 3’s, which contrast sharply with the straight-line E’s above them (a different hand? a different mood?).

 Dashes are charming to me, with their elegant herding abilities.
 I use them carefully and often, and won’t write a double hyphen when I should write an em dash.